Israeli strikes kill 36 in Gaza, including a mother and newborn, as more aid is allowed in

 Newborn dies after complex surgery

-The newborn died hours after being delivered in a complex surgery.
+A baby girl died hours after being delivered in a complex emergency cesarean.
 She had been placed in an incubator and was breathing with assistance from a ventilator, footage from The Associated Press showed.

 Her mother, Soad al-Shaer, who was seven months pregnant with her, was among 12 Palestinians killed in an Israeli airstrike on a house and neighboring tents in the Muwasi area of Khan Younis, according to Nasser Hospital, which received the bodies.